 - Chorionic Villus Sampling (CVS): A small amount of placental tissue is removed for chromosomal analysis.
 This is an outpatient procedure performed between 10-12 weeks of pregnancy.
 Results are usually available in 1-2 weeks.
 Following the CVS procedure, the risk for complications, including miscarriage, is <1%.

 - Amniocentesis: A small amount of amniotic fluid is removed for chromosomal analysis.
-This is an outpatient procedure typically performed between 15-20 weeks of pregnancy (but it can also be performed later).
+This is an outpatient procedure typically performed between 15-20 weeks of pregnancy (but your provider can perform it later).
 Results are usually available in 1-2 weeks.
 The risk for complications, including miscarriage, is <1% following the amniocentesis procedure.

-- Postnatal genetic analysis: Diagnostic testing can also be done after delivery.
+- Postnatal genetic analysis: You can also have diagnostic testing after delivery.

 4. Personally weigh the risks and benefits of more testing.

 How concerned are you about the condition in question?
-Would a confirmed diagnosis prenatally, rather than postnatally, change your plans for the pregnancy or its management?
+Would a confirmed diagnosis prenatally change your plans for the pregnancy or its management?
 Can you accept the level of risk associated with CVS or amniocentesis?

 A confirmed prenatal diagnosis allows expectant parents to plan the remainder of the pregnancy and consider available options.
-They can learn what medical problems could affect the newborn and if delivery at a specialized hospital is needed.
+They can learn what medical problems could affect the newborn and if you might need delivery at a specialized hospital.
 Families can choose a pediatrician who understands the medical needs of the child.
 They can inform friends and family of the diagnosis.
 In some cases, diagnostic testing can rule out the suspected condition, reassuring expectant parents for the remainder of the pregnancy.

-Some of the conditions screened for by NIPT, or the associated symptoms, can be treated.
+Doctors can treat some conditions screened for by NIPT or the associated symptoms.
 Treatment can drastically improve outcomes for newborns.
 For example, consider the 22q11.2 deletion, the most common microdeletion syndrome.
-The average age of diagnosis for the 22q11.2 deletion syndrome is 4.7 years and can involve a long and sometimes stressful diagnostic odyssey for the family.
-However, prenatal diagnosis allows for immediate early interventions at birth that could improve outcomes.
-That can include treatment for low calcium to reduce the risk of seizures, correction of heart defects, and evaluation of vaccination schedules because of immunodeficiencies associated with the 22q11.2 deletion.
+The average age of diagnosis for the 22q11.2 deletion syndrome is 4.7 years, which can involve a long and sometimes stressful diagnostic odyssey for the family.11 However, prenatal diagnosis allows immediate early interventions at birth that could improve outcomes.
+That can include treatment for low calcium to reduce the risk of seizures, correction of heart defects, and evaluation of vaccination schedules because of immunodeficiencies associated with the 22q11.2 deletion.4